1603 London plague

 The 1603 London plague epidemic was the first of the 17th century and marked the transition from the Tudor to the Stuart period.

 While sources vary as to the exact number of people killed, around one-fifth of London's population is estimated to have died.
 While the plague affected all parts of the city, it disproportionately impacted London's poorer parishes.

 London in 1603

 Migration from rural areas and London's high birth rates helped the population recover from the 1592–1593 plague, with an average of 6000 christenings a year leading up to 1603.

-The death of Queen Elizabeth I in March and the ascension of King James immediately triggered large amounts travel to London.
-Mourners and merchants alike flooded the city to both remember the Queen and sell tobacco, wine, and other merchandise to the throngs of travelers.
-Patchy sanitation by city authorities and an abundance of organic litter in the impoverished neighborhoods fueled a large rat population within city walls, where one-third of London lived.
+Patchy sanitation by city authorities and an abundance of organic litter in the impoverished neighborhoods fueled a large rat population within the city walls, where one-third of London lived.
 Two-thirds of London's population resided in the crowded, unsanitary, and poorly-governed parishes known as "liberties" which surrounded the walls and extended into the countryside.
 Like every London plague since 1563, the 1603 epidemic began in the liberties.